techidaily/site-win11-tips/source/_posts/streamlining-development-wsl-2s-most-effective-methods.md

  For users new to WSL 2, following the best practices to establish an efficient workflow is essential.
 On the other hand, if you’re already familiar with WSL 2, these tips will help ensure you’re being as productive as possible.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 1\.
 Use the Windows Terminal

  The all-new Windows Terminal is a powerful open-source terminal from the Microsoft Store.
 Microsoft has designed the Windows Terminal to integrate the WSL 2 directly and automatically configure any Linux distributions as soon as they’re installed.
 This means you can easily switch between Windows and Linux without having to set up a different environment.